open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsGroupChangePolicy</b></td>
         <td>string</td>
         <td>
-          fsGroupChangePolicy defines behavior of changing ownership and permission of the volume before being exposed inside Pod.
-This field will only apply to volume types which support fsGroup based ownership(and permissions).
-It will have no effect on ephemeral volume types such as: secret, configmaps and emptydir.
-Valid values are "OnRootMismatch" and "Always".
-If not specified, "Always" is used.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+          fsGroupChangePolicy defines behavior of changing ownership and permission of the volume before being exposed inside Pod.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>runAsGroup</b></td>
         <td>integer</td>
         <td>
           The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
-May also be set in SecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+May also be set in SecurityContext.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>